bclindner/ivory/README.md

 **Don't forget to use `dryRun` in your config when testing your new rule!**

-Once you've finished writing up your custom rule, you can address it by its filename in your config:
+Once you've finished writing up your custom rule, say as `rules/filename_of_your_rule.py`, you can address it by its filename in your
+config:

 ```json
 ...